dabadgarcia/qiimereporter/README.md

 If you have not created the tree, please also copy the rep-seqs.qza file into the input directory and pass the option --tree

+After formatting is completed, you should run qiimereporter with the option --report-only to create the html report.

 ```
 <br>